VelocitasImperium/Lynx-gt3/LynxGT3-guide.md

 ## 8. Assembly

-In this part we will need this parts:
+In this part we will need this parts:(refer to the bom for the specific parts)

 <table>
   <tr>